OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-06.md

 ## 2 Samuel 6:1

-Now David again gathered all the chosen men of Israel, thirty thousand.
+David once more assembled all the selected men of Israel, thirty thousand.

 ## 2 Samuel 6:2